getodk/collect/README.md

     ```
 ## Branches
 * production - The latest Field Task code
-* master - The latest unmodifield code from ODK
+* master - The latest unmodifield code from the upstream repository

-## Incorporating the latest ODK release
+## Incorporating the latest upstream changes

 1. Update the master branch to the latest version.
 On the commnad line